 - You need a lawyer with DEA/FBI/U.S. Postal experience

 - You need a lawyer with a proven track record

 - You need a federal lawyer

 Don’t Delay!
 If You’ve Received a Letter from the US Postal Inspection Service, Call Nick Right Now.

 Meet attorney Dr. Nick Oberheiden.
-Nick has represented individuals that receive this letter virtually across the United States from Colorado to Nebraska to Texas to the East Coast and the West Coast.
-Notably, Nick has avoided criminal charges in each and every one of these cases and he has made sure that his client’s case would never become known to the public, employers, family members, etc.
+Nick has represented individuals from all over the United States who have received this letter.
+Notably, Nick has avoided criminal charges in every single of these cases and he has made sure that his client’s case would never become known to the public, employers, family members, etc.

-If you find yourself in the situation where the DEA or the US Postal Service contact you regarding shipment or a package from out of state, then you should speak with Nick and request a free and confidential consultation.
-Again, do not act as if you are the best defense lawyer and try to handle the matter yourself.
-Just like you would not operate on yourself just because you have read about how to perform surgery on the Internet, you should not take on a complex federal investigation without the assistance of experienced and proven counsel.
+If you find yourself in the situation where the DEA or the US Postal Service has contacted you regarding shipment or a package from out of state, then you should speak with Nick and request a free and confidential consultation.
+Again, do not try to handle the matter yourself––just like you would not operate on yourself just because you have read about how to perform surgery on the Internet, you should not take on a complex federal investigation without the assistance of experienced and proven counsel.
 Call Nick today!